top of page

 SCHOLARS

-HEALTH–FAST Scholars are Postdoctoral FellowsEarly Stage Investigators, and Doctoral Scholars, committed to conducting research focused on mitigating alcohol, tobacco, and
+HEALTH–FAST Scholars are Postdoctoral FellowsEarly Stage Investigators, and Doctoral Scholars, committed to conducting research

-other drugs (ATOD) use and the chronic health conditions that result.
+focused on mitigating alcohol, tobacco, and other drugs (ATOD) use and the chronic health conditions that result.

-The goal of the HEALTH–FAST Program is to train the next generation of talented ATOD researchers, particularly scholars from groups traditionally underrepresented in or
+The goal of the HEALTH–FAST Program is to train

 CURRENT SCHOLARS